[DISCLOSURE: Cards from our partners are mentioned below.]

 1. Use cards that offer bonuses where you buy your back-to-school supplies.

 How much cash back you can earn from your back-to-school shopping depends partly on where you make your purchases.
 For example, some families will purchase back-to-school supplies from a supermarket, and can be eligible to receive substantial cash-back bonuses from cards like the American Express Blue Cash Preferred.
 It offers 6% cash back on all U.S. grocery store purchases, on the cardholder’s first $6,000 spent each calendar year.
-There is a $75 annual fee for this card and it requires excellent credit (here’s an expert guide to picking a credit card if you have excellent credit).
+There is a $0 intro annual fee for the first year of Card Membership, then a $95 annual fee for this card after that.
+It also requires excellent credit (here’s an expert guide to picking a credit card if you have excellent credit).

 In other cases, families could choose to buy their school gear from office supply stores, which go to great lengths to attract students.
 In this case, it’s best to use business cards that offer large cash-back bonuses for purchases from these stores.
 For instance, the Chase Ink Cash and the SimplyCash Business Card from American Express business cards both offer 5% cash back at office supply stores, and neither has an annual fee.